-Two work trains collide in East River Tunnel
+2 work trains collide in East River Tunnel

-MANHATTAN — Two work trains collided with each other in an East River Tunnel connecting Queens and Manhattan Wednesday morning.

-According to FDNY, the two work trains collided in the tunnel near the Queens Plaza E and M train stop.
+MANHATTAN — Two work trains collided in an East River Tunnel connecting Queens and Manhattan, near the Queens Plaza E and M train stop, Wednesday morning, officials said.

 The MTA says one person was injured.